 - Generate API Credentials:

-- Click Configure Admin API scopes and select required permissions.
+- Click Configure Admin API scopes and select the required permissions.

 - Click Save, then Install app to generate the API key and secret.